WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Device_Provisioning/index.md

     ssh-keygen
     ```

-    Generate the keys to the default `.ssh` location, adding a passphrase if you want, though it's not required.
+    Generate the keys to the default `.ssh` location.
+Do not set a passphrase for the keys, which will prevent the provisioning process from accessing them.

     If you skip this step, you will see an error when you provision your Meadow.Desktop host device.